A biographically inspired look at ideas, projects and other research from engineer-designer Bret Victor.

-As part of this research effort, Victor has generate a number of documents that outline his vision.
+As part of this research effort, Victor has generated a number of documents that outline his vision.
 All of them feature new ways of working with numbers and data, using human-friendly representations that leverage people's perception and intuition.

-Many of these ideas make an appearance in his excellent talk Media for Thinking the Unthinkable (2013), which serves a kind of manifesto for building new tools, for a whole new medium for expression and thought.
+Many of these ideas make an appearance in his excellent talk Media for Thinking the Unthinkable (2013), which serves as a kind of manifesto for building new tools, for a whole new medium for expression and thought.
 After all, our representations are how we understand a system.
 We can push the representations of an stale medium only so far.
 For new thinking, a deeper understanding, we need to upgrade our tooling.

 "Media are our thinking tools."

 One example of a new kind of numeric tool is Victor's Scrubbing Calculator (2011), a small calculating utility in the spirit of Soulver.
 The idea is that a user can play around with the values of a free variable in the context of the application.
 Instead of abstracting things into a formula and solving it through symbol shunting, the user can "play around" with values, estimate and try something close enough and find the answer they need through experimentation.
 The math is embedded in the sentence.

 In Interactive Exploration of a Dynamical System (2011), Victor gives us an example of a tool for studying a dynamic system, a prototype designed for a scientist or engineer.
 The key thing here is ubiquitous visualisation: everything is on display.
 The interactivity gives the user the power to study the example system, to see what effect its parameters have.
 All done intuitively through in-context manipulation.
 This is the opposite of looking at code and keying in "plot(..)" to see what changed.